In Nevada, Biden casts Sanders, Bloomberg as party posers

+Biden, needing a boost after disappointing finishes in Iowa and New Hampshire, has turned a sharper focus on his primary rivals this week, culminating Friday in repeated barbs of Sanders and Bloomberg.

-Sanders, who claims the label of “democratic socialist,” once toyed with running in a primary against then-President Barack Obama in 2012, Biden noted.
-Bloomberg is the mega-billionaire and former New York mayor who was a Republican and then independent before finally declaring himself a Democrat.
+Earlier in the day, in an interview with the Associated Press, Biden noted that Sanders, who claims the label of “democratic socialist,” once toyed with running in a primary against then-President Barack Obama in 2012, Bloomberg is the mega-billionaire and former New York mayor who was a Republican and then independent before finally declaring himself a Democrat.

 Both men, Biden told The Associated Press, misrepresent their relationships with Obama, the nation’s first black president who tapped Biden, then a Delaware senator, to be his running mate in 2008.